FlorentLM/mokap/README.md

 sudo raspi-config
 ```

-Make sure that `Dhcpcd` and `pigpiod` GPIO pin trigger services are running on PI using:
+Make sure that the following services are enabled...
+1. On Pi: `Dhcpcd` and `pigpiod` GPIO pin trigger services

+2. On Linux connected PC: `systemd-networkd`

+3. On Windows: TBC

 ```
 sudo systemctl status <service>
 ```
-Make sure that  systemd-networkd service is running on Linux Desktop if connected via wired connection.
-Make sure you can ping between devices.
-You made need to explicitly set IP addresses with subnet.
+You made need to explicitly set IP addresses with subnet in order for PC and Pi to communicate with one another.
+Test by pinging between devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>